Defining sequences for fundamental root systems and Coxeter graphs for super Weyl groups: Defining sequences for fundamental systems for

-{ \begin{remark} It is worth mentioning that in \cite{CW}, the conjugacy classification of fundamental systems are discussed through $\epsilon\delta$-sequences, modulo the usual Weyl group $\scrw$.
-However, it seems not useful in our arguments. \end{remark} }
+{ \begin{remark} (1) It is worth mentioning that in \cite{CW}, the conjugacy classification of fundamental systems are discussed through $\varepsilon\delta$-sequences, up to the action of the usual Weyl group $\scrw$.
+However, it seems not useful in our arguments.

+{ (2) From the construction of the definition-sequences, it is easily seen that there is a correspondence between the fundamental systems and the defining sequences (the formal formulation of this correspondence will be given in Theorem \ref{prop: presenting seq type D} (before that theorem, we will first give an initial convention for the defining sequence of the standard simple system, and determine the change of a defining sequence corresponding to the action of $\whw$ on the standard simple system (see Proposition \ref{app: gen seq}).
+This is necessary for us to draw Coxeter graphs), and its compatibleness with $\whw$.
+Actually, an element of $\whw$ uniquely determines a transformation of the set of simple root systems.
+Correspondingly, the transformation of this element from $\whw$ on the set of defining sequences is given simultaneously according to the correspondence mentioned above.